 Students at California School for the Deaf are engaged in a positive environment where ASL and English are valued, cultures are embraced, learning is relevant, and self-worth is uplifted.
 In collaboration with families and school communities, Southern California students prepare for college and careers through academic rigor, innovative technology, and extra-curricular opportunities.

 OUR CORE VALUES

 children becoming balanced bilingual individuals by recognizing the relationships between language development, cognitive development and social/emotional development.

 and utilize data to ensure ongoing, consistent improvement both for the individual student and the school as a whole.

 professionally as educators who implement standards-based best practices by planning collaboratively with resources and training.

-an equitable learning environment and that is physically and emotionally safe learning environment.
+an equitable learning environment that is physically and emotionally safe for students and staff.

 families as a vital part of the students' learning, where staff and families work together, and put the good of the student first.

 SCHOOLWIDE LEARNER OUTCOMES

 Students will effectively communicate opinions, ideas, and information through American Sign Language and English.